 Metalor laboratories provide an extended range of services within the company, from evaluation of incoming material to quality control on finished products, as well as support to R&D and new businesses.
-There are 12 laboratories around the world, and our headquarters' laboratories located in Switzerland are ISO 17025 and ISO 17034 accredited, and work as referee for both the London Bullion Market Association (LBMA) and for the London Platinum & Palladium Market Association (LPPM).
-Metalor is one on the five worldwide Referee for LBMA and LPPM.
+There are 12 laboratories around the world, and our ISO 17025 and ISO 17034 certified laboratories at our headquarters in Switzerland act as referee for both the London Bullion Market Association (LBMA) and for the London Platinum & Palladium Market Association (LPPM).
+Metalor is one of five worldwide Referees for LBMA and LPPM.